bezmoradi/tutorials/go/13-json.md

 {"name":"Go","use_cases":["Cloud And Network Services","Web Development","Command-line Interfaces","DevOps And Site Reliability"]}
 ```

-An important note while working with either `Marshal` or `Unmarshal` functions is that the initial letter of struct fields must be uppercase otherwise Go cannot figure it out.
+An important note while working with either `Marshal` or `Unmarshal` functions is that the initial letter of struct fields must be uppercase, otherwise Go cannot export them for the JSON encoder to access.

-The type of `byteSlice` variable is `[]byte` and by taking a peek at `https://go.dev/ref/spec#Types`, we will see that it's an alias for `uint8` which is `the set of all unsigned 8-bit integers (0 to 255)`.
-Technically, in order to see a human-readable format of a `uint8` type (aka `byte`), we need to cast it to the `string` type; in other words, `string(byteSlice)` shows a string representation of any variable with the `uint8` type.
+The type of `byteSlice` variable is `[]byte` and by referring to the [Go language specification](https://go.dev/ref/spec#Types), we see that `byte` is an alias for `uint8` (the set of all unsigned 8-bit integers from 0 to 255).
+To convert a `[]byte` to human-readable format, we cast it to `string`: `string(byteSlice)` produces a string representation of the byte slice.
 Now let's create a file named `main_test.go` to add tests for our function:

 ```go
 package main